-The Company has experienced some delays with final drug product release testing by third-party vendors.
+The Company had experienced some delays with final drug product release testing by third-party vendors.
 In response to these delays, the Company added additional release testing laboratories to its FDA-approved consortium listed in its drug approval documents which the Company believes has adequately addressed this issue.
 In addition, due to a combination of previous state and local "shelter-in-place" orders, as well as government stimulus packages, persisting social distancing measures and varying roll-outs of vaccinations by state, the Company has experienced lower than normal donor collections at its FDA approved plasma collection centers.
 The Company was also subject to delays in shipments of source plasma from its contracted third-party suppliers, as well as delays in deliveries for personal protective equipment, reagents and other non-plasma raw materials and supplies used in the manufacture and distribution of its products.
-The Company is also subject to supply chain delays as a result of certain of its suppliers diverting significant resources towards the rapid development and distribution of COVID 19 vaccines.
+The Company is also subject to supply chain delays as a result of certain of its suppliers diverting significant resources towards the rapid development and distribution of COVID-19 vaccines and, as a result, the Company may elect to carry more raw materials inventory than it has in the past.
 The COVID-19 pandemic has also impacted, to a certain degree, the Company's customer engagement initiatives, whereby ADMA's sales and medical affairs field personnel have faced difficulties communicating directly with physicians and other healthcare professionals, as well as the cancellation or postponement of a number of key scientific and medical meetings, further limiting the Company's ability to communicate with potential customers.
 The Company has implemented a comprehensive suite of virtual engagement initiatives, however, clinician engagement has been reduced due to rapidly evolving COVID-19 priorities at U.S. medical centers.

 The pandemic could also impact the Company's ability to interact with the FDA or other regulatory authorities and may result in delays in the conduct of inspections or review of pending applications or submissions.
 During the second quarter of 2021, the Company was notified by the FDA that its submission for the approval of its in-house fill-finish process utilizing a recently installed aseptic filling machine will require a site inspection, either in person or virtually, of the Boca Facility.
-Taking into account ongoing travel restrictions resulting from the pandemic, the Company believes that the inspection could be completed before the end of the fourth quarter of 2021, however no assurances can be provided as to the timing of such an inspection or the timing as to when the FDA may adjust its restrictions due to COVID-19.
+Although the inspection was completed in July of 2021, the FDA's review of the Company's regulatory filing with respect to its in-house fill-finish process and new aseptic filling machine remains ongoing.
+Although the Company anticipates receiving regulatory approval of this submission in the second half of 2021, no assurances can be provided as to the timing for completion of this FDA review or any other regulatory submissions or applications that may be impacted by restrictions related to COVID-19.